nod0n/calamares_wiki/Home.md

 > system, which might be used by a distro as a basis for their own installer
 > documentation.

+For Calamares, *universal* means that Calamares can be configured for any Linux distribution to act as installer for that distribution's ISO and memory-stick images.
+It does **not** mean that Calamares, as provided in source, can install any Linux.
+*Users* of Calamares are the people who make the distribution images, not the people who eventually install those images (although there's a [user's guide](Use-Guide) too).

 ## Support

 * [Bug Reports](https://github.com/calamares/calamares/issues)